By GNGF on October 28th, 2022 in

-Regarding custody, a parenting plan will establish physical custody and legal custody.
+Regarding custody, a plan will establish physical custody and legal custody.
 Physical custody will establish the weekly schedule that is followed, the holiday schedule, and any summer visitation.
 The terms of legal custody will establish the types of joint decisions regarding the children that the parties will make together.